-LASIK surgery is a popular eye correction technique.
-Dr Mohamad Rosman Bin Othman, Head & Senior Consultant from the Refractive Surgery Department at Singapore National Eye Centre shares a checklist to determine if you are suitable for this procedure.
+LASIK is a popular eye correction technique.
+Clin Assoc Prof Mohamad Rosman Bin Othman, Head & Senior Consultant, Refractive Surgery Department at Singapore National Eye Centre (SNEC), shares what you need to know about the procedure.

 For people with near-sightedness (myopia), far-sightedness (hyperopia) or astigmatism, LASIK surgery could be the key to a life free of cumbersome spectacles and contact lenses.
 But not everybody is a suitable candidate for this type of laser eye surgery.